 The Next BTI field contains the low-order 4 octets of the TSF for the earliest time at which the next BTI in a subsequent beacon interval starts.

-The Reported Clustering Control field is defined in 8.3.4.1 and contains the Clustering Control field in the last transmitted DMG Beacon.
+The Reported Clustering Control field is defined in 8.3.4.1 and contains the Clustering Control field in the last transmitted DMG Beacon frame of the S-PCP or S-AP or the reported S-AP.

-The Reported BI Duration field is set to the BI value of the reported S-AP.
+The Reported BI Duration field is set to the BI value of the reported S-AP, expressed in TUs.

 The Cluster Channel Number field is set to the operating channel number of the reported S-AP.